Peidong-Wang/OCEAN/README.md

 4. Handler registration:

 > For warnings like `UserWarning: No handlers found: "aten::<a specific operation>".
 Skipped.`, please register the missing handler to `ocean/handlers.py`.

 &nbsp;

+## Updates and Acknowledgement

+1. The default version of OCEAN now uses torch.jit.trace as in torchprofile: https://github.com/zhijian-liu/torchprofile.
+2. The THOP (https://github.com/Lyken17/pytorch-OpCounter.git) based version is saved to the *thop* branch.

+&nbsp;